 Relief.
 Delight.
 Pride.
-Our clients feel all of these emotions when they see our content strategy come to life.
+Our clients feel all of these emotions when they see the content strategy come to life.
 It’s the result of a process and a product, both done well.
-Our disciplined process identifies and prioritizes story ideas, adjusts work assignments, shifts mindsets away from selling and toward serving the needs of your audience.
-And our product—in the form of a compelling collection of stories, think pieces, and videos—enlivens the brand and connects to people in numerous ways to establish a relationship with the institution.
+Our disciplined process identifies and prioritizes story ideas, adjusts work assignments, shifts mindsets away from selling and toward serving the needs of the audience.
+And our product — in the form of a compelling collection of stories, think pieces, and videos — enlivens the brand and connects to people in numerous ways to establish a relationship with the institution.

 So, where does it all begin?
 Let’s take a look.